Panoramic Aerial Tour

 About the District

 Fort Bend County Levee Improvement District No. 2 (FBCLID 2) is responsible for providing flood protection and storm water management services for major portions of the City of Sugar Land in Fort Bend County, Texas.
 The District protects more than 5,300 acres of property outlined on the map below.
-FBCLID 2 operates and maintains 11 miles of levees, 8 miles of drainage ditches and two pump stations.
+FBCLID 2 operates and maintains 11 miles of levees, 8 miles of drainage ditches and three pump stations.